-LIBOR Discontinuation Certain debt instruments, derivatives and other financial instruments utilize LIBOR as the reference or benchmark rate for interest rate calculations.
-In July Risk 2017, following allegations of manipulation and concerns regarding liquidity, the regulatory authority overseeing LIBOR (the U.K. Financial Conduct Authority), announced that it will cease its active encouragement of banks to provide the quotations needed to sustain LIBOR after 2021.
-This event will likely cause the cessation of publication of LIBOR.
-Prior to the end of 2021, it is expected that market participants will transition to the use of different reference or benchmark rates.
-Although regulators have suggested alternative rates, there is currently no definitive information regarding the future utilization of LIBOR or of any particular replacement rate.
+LIBOR Discontinuation Certain debt instruments, derivatives and other financial instruments utilize Risk LIBOR as the reference or benchmark rate for interest rate calculations.
+In July 2017, following allegations of manipulation and concerns regarding liquidity, the regulatory authority overseeing LIBOR (the U.K. Financial Conduct Authority), announced that it will cease its active encouragement of banks to provide the quotations needed to sustain LIBOR.
+The ICE Benchmark Administration Limited, the administrator of LIBOR, is expected to cease publishing most LIBOR maturities, including some U.S., LIBOR maturities, on December 31, 2021, and the remaining and most liquid U.S. LIBOR maturities on June 30, 2023.
+It is expected that market participants will transition to the use of alternative reference or benchmark rates prior to the applicable LIBOR publication cessation date.
+Although regulators have encouraged the development and adoption of alternative rates, such as the Secured Overnight Financing Rate (SOFR), there is currently no definitive information regarding the future utilization of LIBOR or of any particular replacement rate.